 All of these traits and more help the Goldendoodle to become one of the best therapy dogs that you can choose.

-They will learn quickly and are a lot of fun to have around, whether you are using them for your therapy or looking to have a good friend to hang around with.
+They will learn quickly and are a lot of fun to have around, whether you need a Goldendoodle therapy dog or you just want a good friend to hang around with.

-There are many breeds that are used as a type of therapy dog for their handlers, but the Goldendoodle is quickly becoming a favorite.
+There are many breeds that are used as a type of therapy or service dog for their handlers, but the Goldendoodle is quickly becoming a favorite.

 Why Do Goldendoodles Make Great Therapy Dogs?

 There are many reasons why a Goldendoodle makes a great service dog.
 We’ll cover more than a few here about Goldendoodles as service dogs and therapy dogs.

 Intelligence is very important for a therapy or service dog.
 Goldendoodles are good at learning and following instructions, which is huge for making service dog training effective and easy.